Travelling in the European Union

 I am a UK national resident in Ireland.
 I hold a UK driving licence.
 I did not exchange it before 31st December 2020.
 Is the licence still valid?

 Your UK driving licence is no longer valid for driving in Ireland.
-As you are resident in Ireland and if you plan to remain there, you must exchange your UK driving licence for an Irish licence.
-The licence can be exchanged without the need to take a driving or theory test.
-You may wish to contact the National Driver Licence Service - to obtain further information.
+As you are resident in Ireland and if you plan to remain and drive there, you must exchange your UK driving licence for an Irish licence.
+UK/N.I licence holders resident in Ireland can exchange their licence for an Irish licence provided the licence being exchanged is valid for exchange and is not expired for more than one year.
+You may wish to contact the National Driver Licence Service for further information.

 I am an Irish national resident in Northern Ireland and am in possession of a driving licence from Northern Ireland.
 I work across the border in Ireland.
 Is my driving licence valid for driving in Ireland?